chef/chef-web-docs/content/saas/opsworks_migration.md

 ## Prerequisites

-There are some prerequisites that must be in place before migrating from AWS OpsWorks to Chef SaaS:
+The following prerequisites must be in place before migrating from AWS OpsWorks to Chef SaaS:

-* AWS OpsWorks must be running Chef Automate 2.0.
+- AWS OpsWorks must be running Chef Automate 2.0.
-* A Chef SaaS environment must be configured.
+- A Chef SaaS environment must be configured.
 Refer to the [Getting Started with Chef SaaS](/saas/get_started/) page.
-* An S3 bucket must be provided from Progress Chef.
+- An S3 bucket must be provided from Progress Chef.

 ## Backup AWS OpsWorks

-AWS OpsWorks for Chef Automate can have two configuration setups;
+AWS OpsWorks for Chef Automate can have two configuration setups:

-* Cluster with SSH access
+- cluster with SSH access
-* Cluster without SSH access
+- cluster without SSH access

 Both types of clusters have SSM access.
 You should be able to log in to the AWS OpsWorks Chef Automate instance and follow the steps to create a backup.
 By default, AWS OpsWorks has the manual backup feature, which creates a backup in S3.
-You can use the S3 backup if you cannot log in to an instance using SSH/SSM.
+You can use the S3 backup if you can't log in to an instance using SSH/SSM.

 ### Back up AWS OpsWorks using SSH/SSM

 If you have SSH/SSM access, follow these steps to create a backup:

-1. Log in to to the AWS OpsWorks EC2 instance using SSH/SSM from the EC2 console.
+1. Log in to the AWS OpsWorks EC2 instance using SSH/SSM from the EC2 console.
 1. Create a `patch.toml` as shown in the following code snippet:

     ```sh